 As the instructor, you will find yourself working hard as you try to meet with each group of students to answer questions.
 You’ll have to shift gears quickly as you move around the room to provide help, additional resources, or reassurance.
 Learning to become actively passive can help you manage the flipped learning experience without feeling like you are losing control.

 I cannot emphasize enough how important it is to plan the flipped learning experience.
 If you don’t take the time to plan, then your flipped classroom will feel chaotic and unorganized, and this will only lead to an increase in student resistance and frustration.
 However, within your plan, build in flexibility, and allow time for students to pause, reflect, and think.
 It’s a fine balance.

 Let’s keep the conversation going.
 What advice do you have for balancing your “yin and yang” roles in the flipped classroom?

-To learn more about how to create successful flipped and active learning experiences, register for my new FLIP It online course.
+To learn more about creating successful flipped and active learning experiences and to earn a certificate for your professional development, register for the FLIP It online course.
 The course includes a 4-step framework, a library of flipped strategies, and a collection of tools you can use to create successful flipped and active learning experiences.